-Who Should Get This?
+Who Should Get This

 Also, if you’re very busy and never know where you will be, having a tablet capable of editing video could help you stay on track with your work.

-Whether you want to work on the bus, at the coffee shop or even on a bench at the park, a tablet can make doing so incredibly easy.
+Whether you want to work on the bus, at the coffee shop, or even on a bench at the park, a tablet can make doing so incredibly easy.
 Of course, if you do all of your editing on a laptop or desktop, you likely won’t need a tablet for video editing.

-Also, if you edit incredibly larger or very high quality videos, editing them on many tablets could be difficult due to potential storage restrictions.
+Also, if you edit incredibly larger or very high-quality videos, editing them on many tablets could be difficult due to potential storage restrictions.

-The Best Tablet for Video Editing: Our Picks
+Best Tablet for Video Editing: Top Picks

 The Microsoft Surface Pro is an incredibly versatile tablet that can also be used as a laptop with its innovative cover and keyboard.

 - Can run a variety of desktop software

-- Available in both 8GB and 16GB of RAM
+- Available in 8GB, 16GB, and 32GB of RAM

 - Some have reported problems with the charger

-Its processor is very powerful (A12X Bionic chip), the storage options available are plentiful and it includes four-speaker audio.
+Its processor is super powerful (M2 chip), the storage options available are plentiful and it includes four-speaker audio.
 It is one of the most powerful and capable products Apple has ever released.

-- Inclusion of the powerful A12X chip
+- Inclusion of the powerful M2 chip

-- Great visuals and screen with 120Hz refresh rate
+- Great visuals and screen

 - Very secure with the use of Face ID